MultiSafepay/docs/content/faq/refunds/outgoing-payments-delays.md

 read_more: '.'
 ---

-Outgoing payments such as refunds and withdrawls may be delayed depending on the bank the payment has been issued through.
+Outgoing payments such as refunds and withdrawals may be delayed depending on the bank the payment has been issued through.

 As soon as outgoing payments are passed on to a bank, the status of an order will change from _Reserved_ to _Completed_ around midnight.
 It is then the responsibility of the bank to process the outgoing payment.